 The ideological concept has not been developed either and there is no coordinating body that would unite the organizations.
 There is no strategy of organizations’ cooperation.
 In fact, there are only separate organizations that function independent of each other and depending on their financial state and organizational skills.

 What are the guarantees of the efficient work and development of a women’s movement?
 They are: permanent financial and ideological support from the state as well as from international organizations and donors; expansion of research on women’s rights which in their turn will help to develop efficient state policy and inclusion of the problem in the state budget; training of leaders of women’s organizations especially how to present and push forward interests of women’s NGOs at all government levels and international instances.
 It is also necessary to stimulate a closer cooperation between women’s NGOs and state bodies at the local, regional and national levels.
 Finally of equal importance is the coordination of activity of women’s organizations to develop joint strategies and new methods of gender equality lobbying.
 Nevertheless, despite all difficulties, women’s organizations of Armenia have gained significant success.
 Among civil society experts there is no doubt that women’s NGOs are very popular, they have gained the trust of society and represent the most active part of society.

-I am convinced that the day when Armenia becomes a developed and democratic country, is not far and when it comes, the issue of women’s rights will have a natural sound.
-We are grateful to the Global Fund for Women for their support to women’s NGOs and development of the women’s movement aimed at improving women’s state and protection of their rights all over the world.
+I am convinced that the day when Armenia becomes a developed and democratic country is not far and when it comes the issue of women’s rights will have a natural sound.

 Founder and President of Women’s Rights Center